ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-advanced-deployment.md

 When you deploy a peer, the following advanced deployment options are available:
 * [State database](#ibp-console-adv-deployment-level-couch) - Choose the database for your peers where ledger transactions are stored.
-* [Kubernetes zone selection](#ibp-console-adv-deployment-peer-k8s-zone) - In a multi-zone cluster, select the zone where the node is deployed.
+* [Deployment zone selection](#ibp-console-adv-deployment-peer-k8s-zone) - In a multi-zone cluster, select the zone where the node is deployed.
 * [External Certificate Authority configuration](#ibp-console-adv-deployment-third-party-ca) - Use certificates from a third-party CA.
 * [Resource allocation](#ibp-console-adv-deployment-peers-sizing-creation) - Configure the CPU, memory, and storage for the node.
 * [Hardware Security Module](#ibp-console-adv-deployment-cfg-hsm) - Configure the peer to use an HSM to generate and store private keys.